 - Your dog’s favorite games and toys and where you keep them.

-- Your dog's personality -- does she get along with other animals and people?
-Does she have any anxieties (such as the mailman or motorcycles driving by)?
+- Your dog’s personality — does your dog get along with other animals and people?
+Do they have any anxieties (such as the mailman or motorcycles driving by)?

 - Your favorite walking spots and dog parks.